Archaeology and the Ancient World Course Offerings

 Primarily for Graduates

 ARCH 2407 Lived Bodies, Dead Bodies: The Archaeology of Human Remains (ANTH 2560)

 Interested students must register for ANTH 2560.

 Bioarchaeology is the study of human remains from archaeological contexts.
 We will survey the "state of the art" in bioarchaeology, while exploring its relevance and application to the archaeology of complex societies.
-We will study a range of bioarchaeological methods and applications, including paleopathology, stable isotope analysis, population affinity/ancient DNA, perimortem trauma, and body modification.
+We will survey a range of bioarchaeological methods and applications, including paleopathology, stable isotope analysis, population affinity/ancient DNA, perimortem trauma, and body modification.
 In turn, we will explore how bioarchaeology can be used to approach a wide range of archaeological problems relative to complex societies, including subsistence, economy, migration, urbanism, social inequality, conflict and warfare, and identity.
 Open to graduate students only.
 S/NC.
 LILE.
-M 5:00-7:20.
+M 6:00-8:30.
 Instructor: Andrew Scherer.

 For a listing of all courses ever taught in Archaeology and the Ancient World or in Old World Archaeology, please visit the "All Courses" page on this website.
-To browse the wiki pages for recent courses, including syllabi, please visit the JIAAW Classroom Wiki.
+To browse the web pages for recent courses, including syllabi, please see our "Course Websites" page.